Charging

 There are three main levels of charging:

-• Level 1 - This is the slowest and simplest way of charging an EV i USA.
-It uses a standard 120-volt AC outlet that can be found in any home or building.
+- Level 1 - This is the slowest and simplest way of charging an EV in the USA.
+It uses a standard 120-volt AC outlet found in any home or building.
 Level 1 charging can add about 3 to 5 miles of range per hour of charging, which means it can take several hours or even days to fully charge an EV battery.
 Level 1 charging is suitable for overnight or long-term parking, or for EVs with small batteries and low range.

-There is different charging connectors used for EVS.
+There are different charging connectors used for EVs.

-Read all about this in the charging connectiors section
+Read all about this in the charging connectors section.

-Home charging is the most common way to charge your EVs.
+Home charging is the most common way to charge your EV.

 DC Fast Charging

-Read all about this in the bidirection charging
+Read all about this in the bidirectional charging.

 Battery Swapping